muchimi/JoystickGremlinEx/README.md

 ### (m4.8) hotfix
 - Added a latched functor ability to register extra functor callbacks to trigger on defined inputs.
 This enables a functor to register additional triggers on inputs other than the one it is attached to.
 This is much cleaner than hooking inputs directly in the functor and follows the GremlinEx "wiring" model.
 - Fixed vjoy remap's computation of merged data and enabled the latched functor feature for that action when input is merged.
+- Fixed hat input causing an unknown input exception in callbacks

 ### (m4.6) hotfix
 - Fix for paste of some actions or containers failing